What is Capital Turnover?

 #4 – Debt-Equity Mix and Legal Compliance

-If the debt is more than the equity, then the net worth becomes low, and the ratio becomes adverse as it only considers the shareholders’ fund or owned fund.
+If the debt is more than the equity, the net worth becomes low, and the ratio becomes adverse as it only considers the shareholders’ fund or owned fund.
 The higher debt-equity ratioDebt-equity RatioThe debt to equity ratio is a representation of the company's capital structure that determines the proportion of external liabilities to the shareholders' equity.
-It helps the investors determine the organization's leverage position and risk level. indicates that sale is more financed by borrowings.
+It helps the investors determine the organization's leverage position and risk level. indicates that borrowing more finance sales.
 Also, proper legal compliance increases the market reputation, and investors’ attraction towards investment increases, which results in a higher capital turnover ratio.

 - Optimum utilization of resources is possible as the capital is applied to earn the maximum revenue.

-- Ensures sufficient liquidityLiquidityLiquidity shows the ease of converting the assets or the securities of the company into the cash.
-Liquidity is the ability of the firm to pay off the current liabilities with the current assets it possesses. in the hands of the organization;
+- Ensures sufficient liquidityLiquidityLiquidity is the ease of converting assets or securities into cash. in the hands of the organization;

-- Ensures Increase in manpower efficiency due to better management.
+- Ensures Increase in workforce efficiency due to better management.

 - High turnover ensures the smooth running of the business and attracts more investors.